Filing a Tax Extension Advantages

 Why I’m Filing an Extension for Last Year’s Tax Returns

 I used to believe that it was a character defect to get an extension on paying taxes.
 I didn’t realize that as long as the bill is paid in full by the due date, then there’s no harm in delaying the paper work.
-For some of you summer is more busy than March and April, in that case, file now and get it over with.
+And the IRS gives you six months, until October 15th, to turn in the 1040 and all the accompanying required tax forms.

 Should You File a Tax Extension?